 - 1. Connect a USB mouse to one of the instrument front panel USB ports. - 2.
 Locate the USB FLASH drive that was earlier used to backup the instrument calibration file and insert it into one of the instrument front panel USB ports. - 3.
 Restore the instrument calibration data by pressing: System, Alignments, Backup or Restore Align Data...
-The Alignment Data Wizard window as shown in Figure 16-2 will appear. - 4.
-Follow the on-screen instruction to restore the previously saved calibration data from the USB FLASH drive.
+The Alignment Data Wizard window as shown in Figure 15-2 will appear. - 4.
+Follow the on-screen instruction to restore the previously saved calibration data from the USB FLASH drive. - 5.
+Cycle the power.